tomhea/flip-jump/README.md

     0x10a;

 // This op is very useful if you want to set the jumping-part of another fj opcode to some address (and we know that it's zeroed before).
-    // just do:  .wflip fj_op+w jump_address
+    // just do:  wflip fj_op+w, jump_address
-// Also - setting the jumping-part back to zero can be simply done by doing the same .wflip again:
+// Also - setting the jumping-part back to zero can be simply done by doing the same wflip again:
     // (because b xor b == 0).

-// Note that the assembler might choose to unwrap the .wflip op in more complicated ways, for optimization reasons.
+// Note that the assembler might choose to unwrap the wflip op in more complicated ways, for optimization reasons.

-// This is some way of doing it (has the advantage of knowing in advance that .wflip takes 1 op-size in its local area):
+// This is some way of doing it (has the advantage of knowing in advance that wflip takes 1 op-size in its local area):
     0x106;next_flips
 next_op: